Testsigma

 • InvalidElementStateException: When Selenium cannot complete the command on a specified element, then the InvalidElementStateException is thrown

-• JavascriptException: Typically thrown if the JavaScript code provided by user cannot be executed or if supplied script is wrong.
+• JavascriptException: Typically thrown if the JavaScript code provided by the user cannot be executed or if the supplied script is wrong.

-• JsonException: The JsonException occurs when any action/operation return values are not able to parse by the Selenium client.
+• JsonException: The JsonException occurs when any action/operation returns values that cannot able to parsed by the Selenium client.

-• MoveTargetOutOfBoundsException: Occurs when the element that Selenium webDriver is trying to access is not within the viewport.
-To suppress this exception, one can try scrolling or other actions to bring the element to viewport.
+• MoveTargetOutOfBoundsException: Occurs when the element that Selenium WebDriver is trying to access is not within the viewport.
+To suppress this exception, one can try scrolling or other actions to bring the element to the viewport.

-• NoAlertPresentException: If you have written the code to handle the alert however during the execution, if it can’t find the alert to switch then this exception will be thrown.
+• NoAlertPresentException: If you have written the code to handle the alert, but during the execution, if it can’t find the alert to switch, then this exception will be thrown.

 • NoSuchAttributeException: If you are trying to access the element with an attribute, however, due to various reasons, that attribute is not available, this exception is raised.

-• NoSuchContextException: Typically thrown while performing the mobile device testing.
+• NoSuchContextException: Typically thrown while performing mobile device testing.

-• NoSuchFrameException: When Selenium cannot find the target iFrame, then it throws the NoSuchFrameException
+• NoSuchFrameException: When Selenium cannot find the target iframe, it throws the NoSuchFrameException

-• RemoteDriverServerException: When the server doesn’t respond thanks to the matter that the capabilities described aren’t proper
+• RemoteDriverServerException: When the server doesn’t respond thanks to the fact that the capabilities described aren’t proper

-• StaleElementReferenceException: Occurs if you are trying to access the DOM element which is detached from DOM tree.
+• StaleElementReferenceException: Occurs if you are trying to access the DOM element that is detached from the DOM tree.

-• SessionNotFoundException: If you perform the action when there is no active webDriver session or if it is terminated just now, then this exception happens.
+• SessionNotFoundException: If you act when there is no active WebDriver session or if it has just terminated, then this exception happens.

-• SessionNotCreatedException: When webDriver cannot create a new session then it throws the SessionNotCreatedException.
+• SessionNotCreatedException: When WebDriver cannot create a new session, it throws the SessionNotCreatedException.

 Exceptions are quite common in Selenium; if it is not handled properly, then the automation tests can give you false failures or wrong results.